 Coe testified that shortly after Hall allegedly assaulted Glasser, Hall bragged about how he bragged about it and said that he was a "nice guy" since he gave Glasser a sandwich and a ride to the emergency room afterward.

 The next year Hall allegedly tried to get one of his then girlfriends, Nicole Brooks, to lure Glasser to Vermont and then call police to say she had been kidnapped by him.
-She wouldn't go along with the plan but she did help out in a fake armed robbery and attempted kidnapping in August 2010 in upstate New York, according to her testimony.

 On Thursday, New York State Police senior investigator Drew McDonald told the jury that he was unable to retrieve any fingerprints from a .22 handgun that Hall allegedly used as part of that scheme.